-General Gaedecke earned his commission from Officer Training School as a member of the first class commissioned at Maxwell Air Force Base, Alabama, in 1993.
-He is a Senior Air Battle Manager with operational experience in the Control & Reporting Centers, U.S. and NATO Airborne Warning & Control System, Joint Surveillance Target Attack Radar System aircraft and U.S. Air Forces Central Command’s Combined Air Operations Center.
+Brig.
+Gen. Gaedecke earned his commission from Officer Training School as a member of the first class commissioned at Maxwell Air Force Base, Alabama, in 1993.
+He has operational experience in the Control & Reporting Centers, U.S. and NATO Airborne Warning & Control System, Joint Surveillance Target Attack Radar System aircraft and U.S. Air Forces Central Command’s Combined Air Operations Center.
 He has commanded an operational squadron and wing, as well as served on the Air Combat Command and Headquarters Air Force Staffs.
 In his last assignment, he was the Air Force’s Director, Cyberspace Operations and Warfighter Communications in the Pentagon, Arlington, Virginia.

-The general has over 2,000 flying hours including over 500 combat hours and 170 combat support hours.
+Brig.
+Gen. Gaedecke has more than 2,000 flying hours including more than 500 combat hours and 170 combat support hours.

-1992 Bachelor of Arts, English, James Madison University, Va.
+1992 Bachelor of Arts, English, James Madison University, Harrisonburg, Va.

 1998 Squadron Officer School, Distinguished Graduate, Maxwell Air Force Base, Ala.

 2003 Master of Human Relations, University of Oklahoma, Norman